Economy of Armenia: European Union

+In 2022 Armenia's bilateral trade with the EU topped $2.3 billion, making the EU one of Armenia's biggest and most important economic partners.

 EU-Armenia trade increased by 15% in 2018 reaching a total value of €1.1 billion.

-In 2017, EU countries accounted for 24.3 percent of Armenia's foreign trade.
+In 2017 EU countries accounted for 24.3 percent of Armenia's foreign trade.
 Whereby exports to EU countries grew by 32,2% to $633 million.

-In 2010, EU countries accounted for 32.1 percent of Armenia's foreign trade.
+In 2010 EU countries accounted for 32.1 percent of Armenia's foreign trade.
 Germany is Armenia's largest trading partner among EU member states, accounting for 7.2 percent of trade; this is due largely to mining exports.
 Armenian exports to EU countries have skyrocketed by 65.9 percent, making up more than half of all 2010 January to September exports.
 Imports from EU countries increased by 17.1 percent, constituting 22.5 percent of all imports.

 During January–February 2007, Armenia's trade with the European Union totaled $200 million.
 During the first 11 months of 2006, the European Union remained Armenia's largest trading partner, accounting for 34.4 percent of its $2.85 billion commercial exchange during the 11-month period.

 Russia and former Soviet republics

+On 14 October 2024, Armenia notified its ratification of the Commonwealth of Independent States Agreement on Free Trade in Services, Establishment, Operations and Investment, which entered into force on 13 November 2024 for Armenia.

 In the first quarter of 2019, share of Russia in foreign trade turnover fell to 11% from 29% from the previous year.

-2017 CIS countries accounted for 30 percent of Armenia's foreign trade.
+In 2017, CIS countries accounted for 30 percent of Armenia's foreign trade.
 Exports to CIS countries rose by 40,3% to $579,5 million.

 Bilateral trade with Russia stood at more than $700 million for the first nine months of 2010 – on track to rebound to $1 billion mark first reached in 2008 prior to the global economic crisis.

 During January–February 2007, Armenia's trade with Russia and other former Soviet republics was $205.6 million (double the amount from the same period the previous year), making them the country's number one trading partner.
 During the first 11 months of 2006, the volume of Armenia's trade with Russia was $376.8 million or 13.2 percent of the total commercial exchange.

 China

-In 2017, trade with China grew by 33.3 percent.
+In 2017 trade with China grew by 33.3 percent.

-As of early 2011, trade with China is dominated by imports of Chinese goods and accounts for about 10 percent of Armenia's foreign trade.
+As of early 2011 trade with China is dominated by imports of Chinese goods and accounts for about 10 percent of Armenia's foreign trade.
 The volume of Chinese-Armenian trade soared by 55 percent to $390 million in January–November 2010.
 Armenian exports to China, though still modest in absolute terms, nearly doubled in that period.